Ryan-Krohne/Ryan-Krohne/README.md

 # 🏄‍♂️ Ryan Krohne

-**`Future Software Engineer`**
+**`About Me`**

+Hi!
 I'm a college student heading into the field of software engineering.
 While I am not a computer science major, the Information Technology degree I am pursuing has taught me key fundamental relevant to the software engineering world.
 These include Object Oriented Programming, SQL, and various programming languages.

+**`Currently working on:`**
+* Saving the planet
+* Practicing my DSA's
+* Getting a better understanding of system design

 ---